-VOLUME 8, CHAPTER 7: "DEPARTMENT OF DEFENSE EDUCATION ACTIVITY (DoDEA) EMPLOYEES"

-Substantive revisions are denoted by an asterisk (\) symbol preceding the section, paragraph, table, or figure that includes the revision.
+VOLUME 8, CHAPTER 7: "DEPARTMENT OF DEFENSE EDUCATION ACTIVITY (DoDEA) EMPLOYEES" SUMMARY OF MAJOR CHANGES All changes are denoted by blue font.
+Substantive revisions are denoted by an asterisk () symbol preceding the section, paragraph, table, or figure that includes the revision.
 Unless otherwise noted, chapters referenced are contained in this volume.
+Hyperlinks are denoted by bold, italic, blue, and underlined font .
 The previous version dated February 2018 is archived.
 PARAGRAPH EXPLANATION OF CHANGE/REVISION PURPOSE All Updated hyperlinks and formatting to comply with current administrative instruction.
 Revision All Revised information for clarity.
 Revision All Removed procedural guidance throughout in order to comply with modernization efforts.
 Deletion All Replaced Area/Regional Director titles with updated Director for Student Excellence title.
 Revision 070201.D Added email addresses for overseas calendar submissions.
 Revision 070205 Removed "Daily/Biweekly Pay" paragraph used previously as a placeholder.
 Renumbered subsequent paragraphs.
 Deletion 070206 Combined late and early arrival paragraphs for formatting consistency.
 Renumbered subsequent paragraphs.
 Revision 070507 Removed all instances of dormitories since no longer relevant or operated by DoDEA.
 Renumbered subparagraphs.
 Deletion 0706 Deleted section 0706, "DoD Domestic Dependent Elementary and Secondary Schools," since content not applicable to DoDEA financial management or civilian payroll policies.
 Deletion